 Additive manufacturing (3D printing) uses a layer-by-layer principle for creating physical objects starting from 3D computer designs.
 The success of the field of additive manufacturing will be extended to produce biological tissues, to address the many health challenges facing an increasingly aging population.
 Biofabrication could thus be used to repair tissues damaged by trauma, disease or cancer, while many diagnostic applications and pharmaceutical (screening) systems could also benefit from this developing technology.

 The course will provide the basics of 3D printing, including interactions with the Utrecht Biofabrication Facility, and introduction to 3D design software and bioprinting.
 In addition, it will contain lectures by international specialist on the specific challenges encountered when translating 3D printing to biofabrication.
-Lectures and workshops from companies involved in the field of medical 3D printing are also part of the program.
+Lectures and workshops from companies involved in the field of medical 3D printing are also part of the programme.
 Specific topics include the development of bioinks, development and application of 3D in vitro models and the required control over processing conditions.
 Finally, the course will provide state-of-the-art examples of how currently biofabrication is translated from bench towards the bedside.

 Lectures will be held by international specialists in 3D (bio)printing and Biofabrication, from both academia and industry.